Curse of the Queerwolf: Plot

 Larry meets someone he believes to be a woman, but is actually a transvestite, who turns him into a dickanthrope, or "queerwolf" by biting him on the buttocks.
-He transforms into a transvestite at night when there is a full moon, much to the dismay of his girlfriend, who accuses him of lying about leading a double life.
 A group of people who are members of a religious cult hunting the queerwolf discover the transvestite at Larry's apartment, and they also warn him about a curse.
 They later kill the original queerwolf with the only weapon known to kill a dickanthrope, a silver dildo.

 A gypsy offers to help him, but Larry refuses until the first full moon that he experiences.
-After his transformation, he goes to her, and she tells him that he only way for him to combat the transformation is to wear a medallion with a picture of John Wayne.
-The medallion is successful at preventing transformation, in the following night, Larry takes his girlfriend to dinner at a fancy restaurant to celebrate.
+After his transformation, waking up sore in a sauna, he goes to her, and she tells him that he only way for him to combat the transformation is to wear a medallion with a picture of John Wayne.
+The medallion is successful at preventing transformation.

+In the following night, Larry takes his girlfriend to dinner at a fancy restaurant to celebrate.
 The queerwolf hunters make an appearance at the restaurant, where they level an accusation at Larry of being a dickanthrope.
 Confident in the powers of the John Wayne medallion, Larry denies their accusations and steps out into the moonlight to demonstrate.

 As they are being seated, a group of men with guns attempt to rob the restaurant.
 Larry remembers that he is invulnerable to every weapon but one, and single-handedly foils the robbery.
 In the process, however, his medallion is broken and falls off, and Larry transforms in full view of the hunters, who attempt to seize him.
 He bites several men, who immediately transform, and they hold him down for a "fagxorcism", in which the head priest sprinkles beer on him and shows him pictures of "macho" icons like Burt Reynolds and Mr T. He responds by throwing up pink soup.
 The fagxorcism is successful, and Larry is able to resume his normal life.

 However, in the closing credits, it is revealed (audio only) that Larry is arrested, tried, and convicted for accidentally running over the Gypsy woman, and spends the rest of his life in prison.